JensenNick/huawei_solar_pees/README.md

 The custom sensors included in the *"Huawei Solar PEES package"* are available for download as a single file, a "package", for easy copy/paste "installation".
 You can read more about packages in the HomeAssistant documentation about [Packages](<https://www.home-assistant.io/docs/configuration/packages/>).

 ### 3.1 Package "Installation"
 You need to copy the package file to your own package directory/folder.
 If you do not have a package directory/folder you need to creaate this first.
-The "install" very straight forward - se the steps below.
+The "install" is very straight forward - se the steps below.
 The package file also includes a short instruction.

 * Open Studio Code Server (your code editor) and ad the following two lines to your `configuration.yaml` file.
 ```yaml